 NGOization of school-to-work transition among Roma youth (NGOST)

-NGOST is a 24-month comparative research project conducted in three EU countries: Hungary, Slovakia and Spain.
-It aims at critically examining policies and programmes that support school-to-work transition (STWT) reaching out to Roma youth.
-It focuses particularly on the ‘NGOization’ of STWT programmes, that is the delegation of state functions to private entities, as a technique of neoliberal governance of minorities.
+NGOST was a 24-month comparative research project conducted in three EU countries: Hungary, Slovakia and Spain.
+It aimed at critically examining policies and programmes that support school-to-work transition (STWT) reaching out to Roma youth.
+It focused particularly on the ‘NGOization’ of STWT programmes, that is the delegation of state functions to private entities, as a technique of neoliberal governance of minorities.

 - To critically examine policies and programmes related to school-to-work transition (STWT)

 - To conduct a cross-country comparison of the development of STWT regimes, their focus and/or outreach to Roma youth, and the role of non-state actors (NGOs) in their operation.

 - To investigate local practices of STWT through NGOs’ actions, and gauge their impact, with a particular focus on the labour market opportunities and STWT experiences of Roma young people themselves.

 - To elaborate theoretical and analytical frames to reflect on public policies dealing with the social inclusion of vulnerable minorities - particularly the Roma - through labour market inclusion.